biocore/cmi-workshops/docs/qiita-16S-processing.rst

 .. figure::  images/processing-summary3.png
    :align:   center

 The summary generation shouldn't take too long.
+You may need to refresh your screen.
 When it completes, you can click back on the FASTQ object and scroll to the bottom of the page to see a short peek at the data in each of the FASTQ files in the object.
 These summaries can be useful for troubleshooting.